sirohrer/presentation-material/beyond-autonomous-teams.md

 * The Unaccountability Machine, Daniel Davies
 * The Fractal Organization, Patrick Hoverstadt
 * The Fractal Organization Manual, How to diagnose & design organisations using the Viable System Model, Patrick Hoverstadt
-* Wholehearted: Engaging with Complexity in the Deliberately Adaptive Organization
+* Wholehearted: Engaging with Complexity in the Deliberately Adaptive Organization, Mike Burrows